appcanary/blog/source/articles/2016-11-15-unattended-upgrades.html.markdown

 know: what's going on?

-The vuln is a pretty serious remote code execution vulnerability in `memcached`, and as far as we could tell, our user was indeed using the most recent version available for their distribution &mdash; `1.4.25-2ubuntu2.1`.
+The vuln is a pretty serious remote code execution vulnerability in `memcached`, and as far as we could tell our user was indeed using the most recent version available for their distribution &mdash; `1.4.25-2ubuntu2.1`.
 This version was released on November 3rd, and we could see from our logs that `memcached` got upgraded that same day.